C I T Y O F W E Y B U R N

 (i) By bylaw unanimously passed at a regular or special meeting of the Council at which all the members thereof are present; or

-(ii) By bylaw passed at a regular meeting of the Council in pursuance of a notice in writing given and openly announced at the next preceding regular meeting of the Council, setting forth the terms or substantial effect of the proposed bylaw.
+- By bylaw passed at a regular meeting of the Council in pursuance of a notice in writing given and openly announced at the next preceding regular meeting of the Council, setting forth the terms or substantial effect of the proposed bylaw, as well as providing for public notice as described in the City Public Notice Policy or any other applicable legislation.

 REPEAL OF FORMER BYLAW